Spain travel restrictions – your rights on refunds, insurance, quarantine pay and more

 Here's a brief rundown of what some major firms have told us they're doing:

 - Some package holidays are being cancelled, but others are going ahead.
-While Jet2 and Tui have cancelled trips to mainland Spain, others are still running.
+While some such as Tui and Jet2 have cancelled trips, others are still running.

 Is my firm cancelling holidays, and what flexibility is it offering if not?